 Finally, consider adding decorative ceiling medallions to dress up the area directly above your table or around the fixture's ceiling canopy.

 These medallions are lightweight and easy to install, and come in a wide range of styles and looks.

 To get more inspiration, visit our Shop By Room pages where you can browse 1000s of designer rooms.

 Need help selecting product?
 Contact us or visit your local Lamps Plus store for suggestions!
 One of our lighting associates will be happy to help you.

-Learn more about decorating with chandeliers with one of these articles:
+Learn more about decorating with chandeliers with our YouTube video or one of these articles:

 1. How to Clean a Chandelier